Baillie Gifford willing to invest more in Tesla: the Times

-(Reuters) - Baillie Gifford & Co, one of the top shareholders of Tesla Inc, has said it would be willing to inject more cash into the electric carmaker, the Times reported bit.ly/2PwSpuu on Monday.
+(Reuters) - Baillie Gifford & Co, one of the top shareholders of Tesla Inc (TSLA.O), has said it would be willing to inject more cash into the electric carmaker, the Times reported bit.ly/2PwSpuu on Monday.

 “If he (Tesla CEO Elon Musk) needs more capital we would be willing to back him,” the Times quoted Nick Thomas, a partner at Edinburgh-based Baillie Gifford, as saying.